 Having a solid plan in place can help ease the hassle of doing business without power.
 It will also help keep everyone calm because they know exactly what to do.
 Employees can relay this relaxed attitude to customers who may panic (it does happen).

-- Place flashlights under each checkout, in the office and one in the stockroom.
+- Place flashlights under each checkout, in the office, and in the stockroom.
 Be sure to check and replace the batteries periodically.
-These flashlights can be used to provide security for the customers and staff.
+These flashlights can be used to provide security for customers and staff.

 - Staff should immediately lock the front door.
 Place a sign on the door explaining why the store is closed during regular business hours.
 Thieves like to take advantage of vulnerable businesses, so it's best just to lock up.

 - Contact the utility company.
 Report the power outage and determine the cause and how long the power will be off.